 Building your own camper van is an exciting challenge.
-If you have the time, it's well worth the effort to produce a design that fits your needs exactly, and can be a great source of pride.
-And hopefully you'll save a great deal of money in the process!
+If you have the time, it's well worth the effort to produce a design that fits your needs exactly.
+Doing it yourself can be a great source of pride, and if done right, you can save a great deal of money in the process!

 I've written a 378-page book about converting vans into camper vans, the Sprinter RV Conversion Sourcebook.
-In this 15-post Campervan HQ series, we'll outline some of the same design and equipment considerations that I discuss in the book, and I hope it's of use to you!
+In this 15-post Campervan HQ series, we'll outline some of the same design and equipment considerations that I discuss in the book.
+I hope you find it useful!

 The posts will cover: